We all know how difficult it can be to deal with people who resent us.

 Their resentment towards you might disappear if they have a change of heart, but how long should you wait for them to be kind?

-Often, when dealing with someone who resents you, it’s important to remember how the only person who is benefiting from how they are treating you is them.
+When dealing with someone who resents you, the only person who is benefiting from how they are treating you is them.

 They are feeling better about themselves by hurting others with their resentment.